 The other two bridges that cross the Tajo de Ronda are, the Old Bridge and the Roman Bridge, both constructions from the Arab period of Ronda.

-Alameda Park: Its balcony over the Tajo de Ronda and a lot of vegetation.
+Alameda Park: Stand out its balcony over the Tajo de Ronda and a lot of vegetation.

-Bandit Museum: Located in Armiñan Street.
-Historical and popular museum divided into five rooms in which documents, photographs and life-size figures of bandits who inhabited the Serrania de Ronda are exhibited.
+Bandit Museum: Located in Armiñan Street of Ronda.
+Historical and popular museum divided into five rooms in which documents, photographs and life-size figures of bandits who inhabited the Serranía de Ronda are exhibited.
 Among the most famous is José María Hinojosa "El Tempranillo" who is dedicated to a monographic room.

-Lara Museum: Located on Armiñan Street, in the historic center next to the Tajo de Ronda.
+Lara Museum: Located on Armiñan Street of Ronda, in the historic center next to the Tajo de Ronda.
 It exhibits more than 2000 works of art and antiques spread across different halls.

 Peinado Museum: Located in the historic center of Ronda.
 Dedicated to the work of the painter Joaquin Peinado, born in Ronda in 1898 and considered the greatest exponent of the painters who formed the so-called Spanish School of Paris.
 There is a tour of more than 190 paints.

-Pedro Romero Fair: It is celebrated the first days of September.
+Pedro Romero Fair: It is celebrated the first days of September in Ronda.

 Cante Grande Festival: Celebrated in the month of August and the best “cantaores” and “bailaores” of the moment take part.